Marcelo Rozo betting profile: Sony Open in Hawaii - PGA TOUR

 Rozo's advanced stats and rankings

-- Rozo averaged -0.118 Strokes Gained: Off-the-Tee in his past five tournaments.
+- In his past five tournaments, Rozo averaged -0.118 Strokes Gained: Off-the-Tee, indicating struggles with his driving performance.

-- He posted a -0.113 Strokes Gained: Approach the Green mark in his past five tournaments.
+- His Strokes Gained: Approach the Green average of -0.113 over his last five starts shows room for improvement in his iron play.

-- Rozo delivered a 0.023 Strokes Gained: Putting average in his past five tournaments.
+- Rozo's putting has been a relative strength, as evidenced by his positive 0.023 Strokes Gained: Putting average in his past five tournaments.

 All stats in this article are accurate for Rozo as of the start of the Sony Open in Hawaii.